leobororo/diff-assignment/README.md

-# Diff Service
+# Diff Application

-Diff Service is an application based on Java 8 and SpringBoot 2 that calculates the diff of two text files base64 encoded.
+Diff is an application based on Java 8 and SpringBoot 2 that calculates the diff of two text files base64 encoded.

 # Table of Contents